Alan Bible: Early career

-U.S. Senate
+United States Senator

 In 1952, Bible was narrowly defeated for the Democratic nomination for the United States Senate, losing to political newcomer Thomas B. Mechling by 475 votes.
 However, after the death of Senator McCarran in September 1954, Bible was elected to the Senate the following November to fill the remainder of McCarran's term.
 He defeated Republican Ernest S. Brown, who had been appointed to McCarran's seat by Governor Charles H. Russell, by a margin of 58%-42%.

-Bible was reelected in 1956, 1962, and 1968 and represented Nevada in the United States Senate from December 2, 1954, until his resignation on December 17, 1974.
+Bible was reelected in 1956, 1962, and 1968 defeating Republicans Clarence Clifton Young, William B. Wright, and Edward Fike respectively, and represented Nevada in the United States Senate from December 2, 1954, until his resignation on December 17, 1974.
 He did not run for reelection in 1974; Republican Paul Laxalt defeated Democratic nominee Harry Reid.
 Bible's resignation enabled the governor to appoint Laxalt to fill the vacancy, giving him seniority over other senators elected in 1974.
 After leaving the Senate, Bible was elected to the Board of Directors of Bally Manufacturing Corporation.